LiberationWarrior/librecoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install `Qt Creator`_ and open the `bitcoin-qt.pro` file.
+Alternatively, install `Qt Creator`_ and open the `librecoin-qt.pro` file.

-An executable named `bitcoin-qt` will be built.
+An executable named `librecoin-qt` will be built.

 .. _`Qt Creator`: http://qt-project.org/downloads/